 The University assumes no financial responsibility for expenditures incurred by individuals who fail to adhere to policy.
 Travel expenses not directly related to official University business are not reimbursable.
 Altering of business-related travel for personal convenience is permitted as long as there is no additional cost to the State or loss of productivity.

 It is the responsibility of each individual who spends funds related to official University business travel, and for each administrator and approving authority who approves use of funds related to official business travel, to be aware of and follow the policy and related procedures in effect at the time of travel.
 Authorization to travel must be obtained from appropriate administrators within the employee's organization as determined by the organization's identified delegation of authority.

 About Traveler Responsibility

-- Individuals traveling on official University business must familiarize themselves with and adhere to the CSU Stanislaus Travel Policy and Travel Procedures and Regulations.
+- Individuals traveling on official University business must familiarize themselves with and adhere to the Stanislaus State Travel Policy and Travel Procedures and Regulations.

 - Travelers must ensure they have documented authorization to travel prior to embarking on the trip and/or prior to making non-cancellable travel arrangements.

 - Individuals traveling for official University Business who have not submitted the proper paperwork may not be covered by University Insurance Policies.